 California Property & Casualty Insurance License Exam Overview

-The California Property & Casualty Insurance License Exam is administered by PSI Services on behalf of the California Department of Insurance (CDI).
-California is the largest insurance market in the nation with unique challenges including wildfires, earthquakes, and strict rate regulation under Proposition 103.
+The California Property and Casualty Broker-Agent license exam is administered by PSI Services on behalf of the California Department of Insurance (CDI).
+California is the largest insurance market in the nation, with unique challenges including wildfires, earthquakes, and the strictest rate regulation in the country under Proposition 103.

 Exam Format at a Glance